skirmer/airflow_plus_redshift/README.md

 Yeah, I have too many subtitles for this one.
 Oh well!
 Welcome!

-This repo contains the materials for my upcoming [ODSC Europe 2020 talk](https://odsc.com/speakers/making-happy-modelers-build-and-maintain-your-data-warehouse-with-aws-redshift-and-airflow/).
-Please join me on September 19 at 2:55 PM BST (GMT +1) to see the presentation live and ask your own questions.
-Or, you can tweet at me @data_stephanie to ask ahead of time.
+This repo contains the materials for my talk about the ways that Airflow and Redshift can be used to make machine learning pipelines work.

-To prepare for this talk, you don't need to install anything, it's purely instructional, not a hands on workshop.
+To prepare for watching this talk, you don't need to install anything, it's purely instructional, not a hands on workshop.
 However, if you want to get a leg up, you can mess around with Airflow for free because it is an open source tool.

 * Installation instructions: https://airflow.apache.org/docs/stable/start.html